osu-hoangthu/RetrieveGithubInfo/README.md

 1) Clone the repository using the HTTP link:
 `git clone https://github.com/osu-hoangthu/RetrieveGithubInfo.git`
 2) Run the command:
-`python getGithubAPIJson.py <Github-User>/<Repository-Name> <Github Token>`
+`python getGithubAPIJson.py <Github-User>/<Repository-Name> <Github Token> <issue/release>`
 Note: without designating the Github username, number of tokens, and the Repository name, the program will not get any information.
 Instead it will print out `Not enough information given.` and will exit the program without making any calls or creating .csv files.
+The choice between creating the issue or release .csv file must be chosen in order to avoid GitHub API's rate limit.